etpalmer63/WhatsUpDoc/_build/html/_sources/index.rst.txt

 ==========================
 Currently Underdevelopment
 ==========================
-Using reStructuredText and Sphinx to make this website!

-*TODO:*

-* Add links to example documentation.
+*TODO: CODE:*

+* Feedback link with autofill, GitHub API call?

+*TODO: CONTENT:*

 * Summarize thoughts on some their YouTube tutorials.
 * User-Developer differences.

+*RECENTLY DONE:*

+* Using reStructuredText and Sphinx to make this website!

 *Ideas:*